-The latest school closures across Kirklees on Wednesday 28 February
+Updated: Kirklees schools closed on Wednesday 28 February

 Slaithwaite CE (VC) J & I School: closed due to adverse weather.

-Southgate School: closed due to problem with heating
+Southgate School: closed due to problem with heating.

 St Aidan's CE Academy: closed, school says: "The school site is treacherous and the forecast is suggesting further snow. /it is therefore not safe for staff or children."